dhis2/dhis2-releases/releases/2.31/README.md

 - Support for _memcached_ as application cache provider is removed.
 Please use _Redis_ instead.
 - The system settings _Enable email notifications_ and _Enable SMS notifications_ have been removed.
 The corresponding user settings now default to `true`.
+- The **Mapzen** maps API is discontinued and removed from Maps app and Settings app.